microsoft/pxt-calliope/docs/reference/input/on-button-pressed.md

 When you are using this function in a web browser, click the buttons on the screen instead of the ones on the @boardname@.

+* For button `A` or `B`: This handler works when the button is pushed down and released within 1 second.
+* For `A` and `B` together: This handler works when `A` and `B` are both pushed down, then one of them is released within 1.5 seconds of pushing down the second button.

 ```sig
 input.onButtonPressed(Button.A, () => {})
 ```